Bottoms up! 5 skin problems commonly seen on the butt.

 - “acne”/folliculitis- “Butta face?”
 About 10% of people have a follicular papules on their buttocks.
 It’s not exactly like the acne vulgaris we usually see on the face, which technically starts with microscopic white heads, but a kind of irritant folliculitis.
 This may respond to benzoyl peroxide wash, antiperspirants, or antibiotics.
 Further reading: Acne treatment

 - Keratosis pilaris– If you have the red or brown, scaly, follicular papules on the backs of your arms, you may also get them on the thighs and buttocks.
 These lesions are a normal finding on some people.
 It can be difficult to treat keratosis pilaris.
 Sometimes exfoliating creams, such as salicyclic acid cream, ammonium lactate lotion, or physical exfoliation can make the skin smoother—but the effects are usually temporary.

 - Psoriasis– There are a variety of “red rashes” that dermatologists see that may look the same.
 Drug eruptions.
 Pityriasis rosacea.
 Syphilis.
 Pityriasis rubra pilaris…and psoriasis.
 Sometimes the key to distinguishing them is the presence of gluteal pinking, which is involvement of the fold between the cheeks of the buttocks.

 - Cancer…specifically mycosis fungoides: Mycosis fungoides is a relatively uncommon type of skin lymphoma that can look like eczema or psoriasis.
 This condition typically involves the “double covered” areas of the body that get less sun such as the breasts in women, as well as the hips and buttocks.
 This condition can persist for decades without changing life expectancy, but in some cases it is more aggressive causing sickness and death.

-Tagged with: acne, acne treatment nyc, aetna dermatologist near me, aglow dermatology, best dermatologist, black dermatologist, butt acne, butt sore, cigna dermatologist near me, dermatologist near me, dermatologist who take unitedhealthcare, gential herpes, herpes treatment, herpes treatment nyc, nyc dermatologist, psoriasis, skin care, spots on my butt
+Tagged with: acne treatment nyc, acne-blog-posts, aetna dermatologist near me, aglow dermatology, best dermatologist, black dermatologist, butt acne, butt sore, cigna dermatologist near me, dermatologist near me, dermatologist who take unitedhealthcare, gential herpes, herpes treatment, herpes treatment nyc, nyc dermatologist, psoriasis, skin care, spots on my butt

 Posted in: General Dermatology